-If you lodge a complaint via the online form, it will be handled by a staff member, in the area of TAFE NSW you have concerns about, who is best able to respond to the issues raised.
+If you lodge a complaint via the online form, it will be handled by a staff member, in the area you have concerns about, who is best able to respond to the issues raised.

-The person who will respond to your complaint will make contact with you and provide their details.
+The person who will respond to your complaint will contact you and provide their details.

 They will also investigate your concerns before providing a response.
-Depending on how much information you provided in your complaint, they may also contact you for further details.
+They may contact you for more information depending on how much information you provided in your complaint.

-Some complaints are covered under another policy or by special legislation such as occupational health and safety or anti-discrimination policies.
+Some complaints are covered under another policy or by special legislation, such as, Work, Health and Safety or anti-discrimination policies.
 You will be advised if this is the case with your complaint.

 TAFE NSW will resolve your complaint as soon as possible.
 Occasionally, more serious or complex complaints require in depth investigation.
 These can take longer to resolve.
 If this happens, you will be contacted and updated on the progress of your complaint at regular intervals until the matter is resolved.